Old King Cole: In fiction

-In P. L. Travers’ Mary Poppins Opens the Door, the titular character tells her charges a story about how King Cole remembered that he was a merry old soul.
+In P. L. Travers' Mary Poppins Opens the Door, the titular character tells her charges a story about how King Cole remembered that he was a merry old soul.

-James Joyce made reference to the rhyme in Finnegans Wake (619.27f):

-With pipe on bowl.
-Terce for a fiddler, sixt for makmerriers, none for a Cole.
+James Joyce made reference to the rhyme in Finnegans Wake (619.27f): "With pipe on bowl.
+Terce for a fiddler, sixt for makmerriers, none for a Cole."
 Joyce is also punning on the canonical hours tierce (3), sext (6), and nones (9), in "Terce ... sixt ... none", and on Fionn MacCool and his Fianna, in "fiddlers ... makmerriers ...
 Cole".

-The Old King Cole theme appeared twice in 1933 cartoons: Walt Disney made a Silly Symphony cartoon called "Old King Cole", in which the character holds a huge party where various nursery rhyme characters are invited.
-Walter Lantz produced an Oswald cartoon the same year, entitled The Merry Old Soul, which is in reference to the nursery rhyme.
+The Old King Cole theme appeared twice in two cartoons released in 1933.
+Walt Disney made a Silly Symphony cartoon, Old King Cole, in which the character holds a huge party where various nursery rhyme characters are invited.
+Walter Lantz produced an Oswald cartoon the same year, The Merry Old Soul, which refers to the nursery rhyme.

+Old King Cole makes an appearance in the 1938 Merrie Melodies short film Have You Got Any Castles.

-The Three Stooges' 1948 short film "Fiddlers Three" features Larry, Moe and Shemp as musicians in King Cole's court who must stop an evil wizard from stealing the king's daughter.
+The Three Stooges' 1948 short film Fiddlers Three features Larry, Moe and Shemp as musicians in King Cole's court, who must stop an evil wizard from stealing the king's daughter.

-In the Fables comic book, King Cole was the long-time mayor of Fabletown.
+In the Fables comic book series, King Cole is depicted as the long-time mayor of Fabletown.

-In the fifteenth season of Dropout's tabletop role-playing game show Dimension 20, "Neverafter", Old King Cole is a character who was once the king of the kingdom of Jubilee.
+In the fifteenth season of Dropout's tabletop role-playing game show Dimension 20, Old King Cole is a character who was once the king of the kingdom of Jubilee.

 In humour and satire

-G. K. Chesterton wrote a poem ("Old King Cole: A Parody") which presented the nursery rhyme successively in the styles of several poets: Alfred Lord Tennyson, W. B. Yeats, Robert Browning, Walt Whitman, and Algernon Charles Swinburne.
+G. K. Chesterton wrote a poem, "Old King Cole: A Parody", which presented the nursery rhyme successively in the styles of several poets: Alfred, Lord Tennyson, W. B. Yeats, Robert Browning, Walt Whitman, and Algernon Charles Swinburne.
 Much later, Mad ran a feature similarly postulating classical writers' treatments of fairy tales.
 The magazine had Edgar Allan Poe tackle "Old King Cole", resulting in a cadence similar to that of "The Bells":